blangel/ply/README.md

 At its simplest _ply_ just invokes a series of scripts.
 The following is a valid series of scripts for ply:

-    $ ply "echo ply says:" "echo hello"
+    $ ply '`echo ply says:`' '`echo hello`'

 The series is space delimited so the previous example ran two scripts: `echo ply says:` and `echo hello`.

 [Scripts](ply/tree/master/docs/Scripts.md) can be extended and [aliased](ply/tree/master/docs/Aliases.md).
-Ply ships with property defaults and packaged scripts which allow most java projects to build with no-to-minimal configuration.
+Ply ships with property defaults and packaged scripts which allow most java projects to build with no configuration.
 For a list of all scripts which ply ships with see [Included Scripts](ply/tree/master/docs/IncludedScripts.md).

 To enable a directory/project to use ply, simply run init from within the directory: